freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 #### Cons
 1. Being open source, many different ways have developed over the year for same function.
 This sometimes, creates chaos for others to read someone else code.
 2. It is a slow language.
 So, a very bad language to use for developing general algorithms.
+3. It consumes a lot of memory and hence not suitable for memory intensive tasks.

 ## Documentation